 - Postgraduate research students: you should contact the Research Degrees Team for options for changing your study plans - Apprentices: you should contact your named Apprenticeship Programme Delivery Manager (APDM) for further discussion.
-Your APDM will discuss the implications of changing your study plans with you and your employer - Students studying a Microcredential via the FutureLearn platform.
+Your APDM will discuss the implications of changing your study plans with you and your employer - Students studying a non-credit bearing Short Course: you should refer to the Conditions of Registration (Short Courses) 2020/21 - Students studying a Microcredential via the FutureLearn platform.